 Preparing 10x Genomics sequence data for analysis

 After library preparation and a run on the Chromium chip, the 10x barcoded and UMI-tagged samples can be sequenced by supported Illumina NovaSeq, HiSeq, NextSeq or MiSeq sequencers.
 During an Illumina sequencing run, the sequencers will yield base call (BCL) files, which contain per-cycle data.
 These files need to subsequently be converted into the more usable FASTQ file format, which contain per read data.
 This can be done with Illumina’s bcl2fastq conversion software or directly with cellranger mkfastq, which also uses bcl2fastq for conversion and demultiplexing.
-You can upload demultiplexed data onto PipeBio or FASTQ files without the associated data, in case you have performed cell-sorting prior to sequencing.
-However, it is also important to consider amplification bias arising from PCR in droplet-based sequencing, which is often corrected by collapsing reads with identical or nearly identical UMIs.
-Especially with low input amounts of DNA or RNA, there is a risk for obtaining non-representative repertoires[11, 12].
+You can upload demultiplexed data or fastq files without the associated data, in case you have performed cell-sorting prior to sequencing.

 A closer look at B-cell stages on PipeBio

 In their 2021 paper, King et al. investigate the different stages of B-cell development in tonsils; from naive B-cells through to the affinity maturation phase in germinal centers to differentiation into memory B-cells or plasmablasts.
-In the study, B-cells from each stage were obtained from 9 donors, sorted by gene expression[A] and UMI-indexed with 10x Genomics Chromium and subsequently sequenced both for single-cell transcriptomics and in bulk antibody repertoires.
+In the study, B-cells from each stage were obtained from 9 donors, FACS-sorted and UMI-indexed with 10x Genomics Chromium and subsequently sequenced both for single-cell transcriptomics and in bulk antibody repertoires.

 We decided to analyze some of this data on the PipeBio bioinformatics platform and will now take a deeper look at one of the donors’ tonsillar antibody repertoire.
-For this analysis, we used the unprocessed antibody repertoire data from patient BCP1[B], a total of 10,204,106 sequences.
-As FACS was used to sort the cells prior to sequencing, each sample’s cell stage was known.
+For this analysis, we used the unprocessed antibody repertoire data from patient BCP1, a total of 10,204,106 sequences.

 The isotype distribution of the sequences for this patient confirms, as expected, that the sequences from naive B-cells are predominantly unswitched, mostly displaying the IgM isotype.
 Furthermore, the germinal center and memory B-cells contain both switched and unswitched sequences, whereas the sequences from plasmablasts are predominantly switched IgG and IgA isotypes.